 Fail build on critical plugin error | bailOnPluginFail | If selected, and the Sysdig Secure Plugin experiences a critical error, the build will be failed.
 This is typically used to ensure that a fault with Sysdig Secure (eg. service not available) does not permit a failing image to be promoted to production. | true |

-The following is an example of executing the Sysdig Secure plugin as a Jenkinsfile step, modifying the default parameters
+The following is simple example of executing the Sysdig Secure plugin as a Jenkinsfile step:

 sysdigImageScan bailOnFail: false, bailOnPluginFail: false, engineCredentialsId: 'sysdig-secure-api-credentials', engineURL: 'https://secure.sysdig.com', engineVerify: false, imageName: 'ruby', policiesToApply: 'foo', scannerBinaryPath: '/bin/sysdig-cli-scanner'